-At a time when xenophobia and prejudice, intricately woven into our collective mindset are being regurgitated in acute and violent ways, Nicholas Khargonkar’s indie Axone brings them to life with a refreshingly sharp and incisive yet humorous narrative.
-The film opens with two women, Chanbi (Lin Laishram) and Upasna (Sayani Gupta) frantically running from pillar to post trying to cook a very special dish for a very special occasion: it is their best friend Minam’s wedding day and the dish is her favourite: smoked pork with ‘axone’ (“akhuni”), a fermented soybean paste, commonly used in Nagaland and other parts of the Northeast to give a distinctive umami flavour to food.
+At a time when xenophobia and prejudice, intricately woven into our collective mindset are being regurgitated in acute and violent ways, Nicholas Khargonkar’s indie Axone brings them to life with a novel, sharp yet humorous narrative.
+The film opens with two women, Chanbi (Lin Laishram) and Upasna (Sayani Gupta) frantically running from pillar to post trying to cook a special dish for a special occasion: it is their best friend Minam’s wedding day and the dish is her favourite: smoked pork with ‘axone’ (“akhuni”), a fermented soybean paste, commonly used in Nagaland and other parts of the Northeast to give a distinctive umami flavour to food.
 Akin to a lot of fermented foods, it has a sharp, strong aroma which unfortunately seems to be repulsive for people who have not grown up eating it.
-Making things worse for Chanbi, Upasna and their group of friends, they’re attempting to cook the axone in their rented apartment in Humayunpur, bang in the middle of an unforgiving city like Delhi.
+Making things worse for Chanbi, Upasna and their friends, they’re attempting to cook the axone in their rented apartment in Humayunpur, bang in the middle of an unforgiving city like Delhi.

 On the surface, Axone is a slice-of-life film, steering away from any didactic.
 It is a film about a group of 20-somethings trying to ensure their friend has a bit of home with her on her special day, by cooking their favourite food.
 You might find yourself asking - but isn’t that a basic right?
 Why do they have to struggle so much for the right to cook their own food in their own home?
 It’s because food is only the beginning in Axone.
 During the course of the day, as the group navigates everything that could go wrong: from bigoted neighbours and an uncooperative gas cylinder to interpersonal jealousies and disputes, the film unravels a whole set of problems that the characters have to deal with, not unlike the experiences many Northeastern folk living in the “mainland” have.
 In an interview with The Telegraph, director Nicholas Kharkongor says, “It’s actually not difficult for someone from the Northeast to think of a story like this...
 For a North-easterner living in Delhi or Bangalore, it’s a rite of passage to be able to cook your food.
 So, everyone goes through an Akhuni story or a Tungrymbai story (both fermented soya bean dishes typical to the North-east).”